Extensive Long-Range Entanglement in a Nonequilibrium Steady State

 \section{Abstract}

 Entanglement measures constitute powerful tools in the quantitative description of quantum many-body systems out of equilibrium.
 We study entanglement in the current-carrying steady state of a paradigmatic one-dimensional model of noninteracting fermions at zero temperature in the presence of a scatterer.
 We show that disjoint intervals located on opposite sides of the scatterer, and within similar distances from it, maintain volume-law entanglement regardless of their separation, as measured by their fermionic negativity and coherent information.
-We employ several complementary analytical methods to derive exact expressions for the extensive terms of these quantities and, given a large separation, also for the subleading logarithmic terms.
-The strong long-range entanglement is generated by the coherence between the transmitted and reflected parts of propagating particles within the bias-voltage window.
+The mutual information of the intervals, which quantifies the total correlations between them, follows a similar scaling.
+Interestingly, this scaling entails in particular that if the position of one of the intervals is kept fixed, then the correlation measures depend non-monotonically on the distance between the intervals.
+By deriving exact expressions for the extensive terms of these quantities, we prove their simple functional dependence on the scattering probabilities, and demonstrate that the strong long-range entanglement is generated by the coherence between the transmitted and reflected parts of propagating particles within the bias-voltage window.
 The generality and simplicity of the model suggest that this behavior should characterize a large class of nonequilibrium steady states.